tjhickey724/discrete_math/notes/sequences/polynomial_sequences.md

 | $D(D(s))$  | $(2,2,2,2,2,2,2,\ldots)$  | sequence of 2s |
 | $D(D(D(s)))$ | $(0,0,0,0,0,\ldots)$ | sequence of 0's |

-Any sequence which eventually becomes a sequence of zeroes is a polynomial sequence.
+Any sequence which eventually becomes a sequence of zeroes is a polynomial sequence and if $D^n(s) = 0$ then s is a polynomial sequence of degree $n-1$.

+## Polynomial Fitting
+If you suspect a sequence is a polynomial sequence of degree $n$ then you can use polynomial fitting to find the polynomial!
+Let's use the triangle numbers sequence as an example.

+## Recurrence Equations